 |Day||Area||Things to do|

-Kirstenbosch National Botanical Garden: Fantastic trees and flowers including South Africa's indigenous Protea flowers.
+Kirstenbosch National Botanical Garden: Fantastic fauna and flora including South Africa's indigenous Protea flowers.
 Make you sure you eat at the famous Kirstenbosch Tea Room Restaurant, especially the English tea for two with scones and cucumber sandwiches, and South Africa's famous bobotie dish.

 Tree-to-Tree Climbing: Navigate from tree-to-tree a few meters off the forest floor.
 For all ages and a lot of fun!